Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: Algorithm

-We use proximal mapping in the first step because there is a closed-form solution for the proximal mapping of the infinity norm.
+1) Update $\Nb$: 2) Update $\Hb$: 3) Update $\Phib$: We use proximal mapping in the first step because there is a closed-form solution for the proximal mapping of the infinity norm.
 We minimize the cost function \eqref{eq:step1} without the constraint $\Nc$, and then the solution is projected into $\Nc$. \begin{definition}[\cite{PariB14}] Let $p\colon \text{dom}_{p} \rightarrow(-\infty,+\infty]$ be a proper and lower semicontinuous function.
-Then the proximal mapping of this function at $\xb\in \Rbb^{n}$ is defined as
+Then the proximal mapping of this function at $\xb\in \Rbb^{n}$ is defined as \end{definition}